1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 29) Instance of Lyndon saying there work derives from someone who isn’t a genetisict and one who still supported the gene theory

-“Lysenko and his group at that period
-showed only two sensational achievements: vernalization and
-summer planting of potatoes”
-(Medvedev and Lerner, p.
-43)

 “they considered that useful traits of plants are
 not hereditarily transmitted but arise anew in every genera¬
 tion under the influence of the environment, new characteris¬